TRU PACE - Lafayette, CO

 The Academy at BELLA VISTA

-Monday afternoons we work at Bella Vista, a premier memory care community to encourage residents to express themselves through painting/artmaking.
+Monday mornings we work at Bella Vista, a premier memory care community in Boulder, to encourage residents to express themselves through painting/artmaking.
 Working with cognitively impaired folks requires a unique mode of encouragement and collaboration.
 We prepare projects that stimulate participation and we bring a light attitude to liven up the afternoon with color and fun!